 We all like things our own way (plus, I don’t really measure my ingredients), which is why I’ve listed varying amounts of Mediterranean pasta salad ingredients.
 If you’re unsure of how much to use, start with lesser amounts, then taste the dish and add more until the flavor is exactly the way you like it.

-- 1 8 oz package of organic red lentil pasta
+- Organic red lentil pasta

 - 1-2 jars of artichoke hearts marinated in water

 - 2-3 cups of multicolor tomatoes – heirloom, cherry, regular vine tomatoes

 - 3 to 6 ounces of organic feta cheese

 - A bunch of Italian parsley, leaves pinched off – to taste